eScienceCommons

 Ants invented agriculture 50 million years ago

-These valuable research minds are only a few months old
+Valuable research minds of only a few months old

 Math's in your cards, so deal with it